Effective from: 06/04/2021

 We will supply specific information relevant to the Event at the time of booking (“Booking Information”) via our website, via the Event website or by any other reasonable means.
 Booking Information will be specific to the relevant Event and will form part of the Contract.

-__Tickets and booking __
+Passes and booking

-Tickets issued for use are valid for the named attendee only and cannot be transferred unless specified in the Booking Information.
+Passes issued for use are valid for the named attendee only and cannot be transferred unless specified in the Booking Information.

-Tickets must not be used by any person, company or third party for marketing, media, sale promotion, staff reward program or competition purposes whether commercial or non-commercial except with our prior written permission.
+Passes must not be used by any person, company or third party for marketing, media, sale promotion, staff reward program or competition purposes whether commercial or non-commercial except with our prior written permission.

 Attendance at the Event